vmware-nsx/eval-docs-ids-ips/README.md

 Meterpreter : php/linux
 meterpreter > ?
 ```
-  * Type **ls** to see files on the filesystem
-  * Type **download** and specify any of the files you discoverd above to download those to your local machine

-> **Note**: Do not fatally damage the exploited VM at this point, as we will be using it again in other exercises.
-Do not close the Meterpreter session as we will use this existing session to move our attack in the next exercise.

-7. When you are done exploiting, type exit -z to shut down Meterpreter
+7. When you are done, type exit -z to shut down the Meterpreter session

 **Confirm IDS/IPS Events show up in the NSX Manager UI**
 1. In the NSX Manager UI, navigate to Security -->  Security Overview